Sarah Murnaghan lung transplant controversy: Controversy

 While the family portrayed their daughter's case as one of bureaucracy getting in the way of lung transplantation that should have been (and later was) awarded based on her extreme necessity and limited time left to live should she not obtain the transplant, some bioethicists questioned this depiction.
 For example, Arthur Caplan said, "In general, the road to a transplant is still to let the system decide who will do best with scarce, lifesaving organs."

-He explained that children do not get put on the adult lung transplant list because "The reason kids get lower priority for lungs is that adult lungs rarely fit, so you have to use only a part of one.
+He explained that children do not get put on the adult lung transplant list because "adult lungs rarely fit, so you have to use only a part of one.
 Using only a lobe from an adult cadaver donor negatively impacts the chance of survival."

 Similarly, Stuart Sweet of the lung transplant program at St. Louis Children's Hospital contended, "the issue here is really about how we designed this system to try to make it fair for everyone waiting for lungs.
 There are ways of working through this that don't involve breaking the rules."